Complete Guide to Google My Business - Registration, Verification & Thorough Optimisation of GMBAre you local Business competing with National Brands?

 How to Register Google Listing with Google My Business?

 Here is how to add your business to Google maps.
-Visit Google My Business registration page to setup GMB page & follow the steps to register your business.
+Visit Google My Business registration page to set up the GMB page & follow the steps to register your business.
 Begin with entering your business name, business address, Category, Whether you want your business address to appear to searchers or not & contact details.

 When you complete all the above steps, Google would ask you to finish the verification process.
 Hit on the Finish button.
 And then you should see a notice like this- `A postcard is coming!'
 Google will want to verify that your business is located where you say that it is.
 This usually means waiting 1-2 weeks for a postcard with a verification PIN.
 Occasionally you’ll be given the option to receive your PIN by text message or automated phone call.